Michael Patrick Lynch

 Assistant Director of Digital Humanities and Media Studies

 Yohei Igarashi is assistant director of Digital Humanities and Media Studies at the University of Connecticut Humanities Institute and an associate professor of English.
-He is the author of The Connected Condition: Romanticism and the Dream of Communication (forthcoming from Stanford University Press).
+He is the author of The Connected Condition: Romanticism and the Dream of Communication (2019).
 His articles have appeared in New Literary History, Romantic Circles, and Studies in Romanticism, the last receiving the Keats-Shelley Association of America annual essay prize in 2015.
 His current projects are on topics including the datafication of literary works and the history of the relation between high school and collegiate literary studies.

 Jo-Ann Waide has been Program Coordinator at the Humanities Institute since its founding in 2001.
 She is also a grant manager for the Institute’s Humility and Conviction in Public Life program.
 She earned a Masters of Arts degree from UConn’s Communication Sciences department and a Bachelor of Sciences in Communication Disorders from the University of Massachusetts, Amherst.
 Before coming to UConn she completed interpreter training at the National Technical Institute for the Deaf and worked as a free-lance sign language interpreter in Western Massachusetts.
 After graduate school, Jo-Ann was employed as a grant manager for a collaborative project between the American School for the Deaf (ASD) and the CT Department of Children and Families.
 At the conclusion of the grant, she was hired as a school administrator at ASD where she served on the senior management team for several years.
 She has lived in Storrs long enough to witness the transformation of Storrs to the Downtown Partnership from the small town center consisting of the Universal grocery, Phil’s five-and-dime store, Farr’s Sporting Goods, and the Cup O’ Sun restaurant.